-Restylane Vs. Juvederm Vs. Sculptra: Face Dermal Fillers Comparison
+Restylane Vs. Juvederm Vs. Sculptra

-As part of the natural aging process, our skin begins to thin out and collagen production slows down causing the formation of fine lines, wrinkles, and volume loss.
+As part of the natural aging process, our skin begins to thin out and collagen production slows down, causing the formation of fine lines, wrinkles, and volume loss.
 Today, we have the privilege of having products available to us to slow down the effects of the aging process through non-invasive and non-surgical dermal fillers.
 Restylane®, Juvederm®, and Sculptra® are all popular products that are available to help slow down the effects of aging.

 What Types of Dermal Fillers Are Available?